RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 7.md

 ---
 (need to change Brun's name to Princess following what's said last chapter, maybe also have Brun take on that name then too)

-Brun felt uneasily optimistic, like trying to enjoy the moment up until the other boot to drops.
-She stood behind Trouble and played with their hair nervously.
+Princess felt uneasily optimistic, trying to enjoy the moment up until the other boot, she knew in her bones was coming, to drop.
+She stood behind Trouble and played with their uneven hair nervously.

 Trouble was sitting in a chair having nurses apply bandage after bandage and handful after handful of salve to her bruises and injuries.
 Brun had expected a lot harder a time of it, fraud was supposed to be a crime that took planning.
 Or at least she assumed so until today.

 They had come in just as the evening shift started, so the churn of staff handing off might have let them slip through the cracks.
-Brun could distinctly remember a busy handoff at the hotel that had left a group of three guests in the reception for two hours before she asked if they needed to be checked in.
+Brun could distinctly remember her own version of this.
+A busy handoff at the hotel that had left a group of three too-polite guests in the reception for two hours before she had thought to ask if they needed to be checked in.

-Trouble's left arm was entirely wrapped in a cast, Debug had said to expect a half cast, but the nurses said that since it hadn't been treated swiftly they were going to be safe and put her in a full cast.
-Trouble and her had tried to say the break had happened last night, but the nurses had just given them a stern look and silently pointed to the secondary fracture that implied Trouble's bad fall yesterday had made the break worse instead of cause it.
+Trouble's left forearm was entirely wrapped in a cast from her knuckle to her elbow.
+Debug had said to expect a half cast, but the nurses said that since it hadn't been treated swiftly they were going to be safe and put her in a full cast.
+Trouble and Princess had tried to say the break had happened last night, but the nurses had just given them a stern look and silently started a pantomime about a secondary fracture on the x-ray that implied Trouble's bad fall yesterday had made the break worse instead of cause it.
+All the while with deadpan faces making the whole scene very surreal.

 Brun felt a little bad about not coming straight here after Trouble had first woken up.
 But that extra day of delay to relax and feel safe she felt was a necessary cost.
 Or at least.
 She wanted to think that.
 The discussion of how old the fracture was did make her feel guilty for not rushing here earlier.
 But Debug's voice of caution echoed that hospitals and shelters were the first places an abusive ex would search and their extra steps of trickery would keep Trouble safe.

-As this back and forth repeated in Brun's mind, she was brought back to the present when she noticed one of the nurses beckoning her over.
+As she worried back and forth repeated in her mind, Princess was brought back to the present when she noticed one of the nurses beckoning her over.
 She pointed to herself and nodded and then pointed to Trouble and shook her head.

 The beckoning nurse silently agreed.

-Brun absent-mindedly kissed the top of Trouble's head and made to walk over to the nurse.
+Princess absent-mindedly kissed the top of Trouble's head and made to walk over to the nurse.

 "I'll be back in a sec, Love.
 This won't take a minute."
-Brun said to make sure Trouble understood she was going to come back and wasn't just bored and leaving.
+Princess said to make sure Trouble understood she was going to come back and wasn't just bored and leaving.

 Once out of view from Trouble she walked straight to the nurse who had retreated to one of the computers scattered in the Emergency Ward.

 "What's going on then?"
-Brun asked, trying to keep her voice casual.
+Princess asked, trying to keep her voice casual.

 "So I've just got some follow up questions for the record of your friend's stay today."
-Brun nodded, trying to not show her worry.
+Princess nodded, trying to not show her worry.
 "So how long have they been short?"

-Brun blinked.
+Princess blinked.

 She tried to remember what the question she was just asked was and if it made any sense.